 #7 Redfora Complete Earthquake Bag

 - COLOR-CODED ORGANIZATION SYSTEM: Built for 2 People for a 3-Day Period, Organized in Re-sealable Waterproof Packs

-- FOOD + WATER + HYGIENE INCLUDED: 3600 Calorie Food Bars with 5 Yr Shelf Life, Water Pouches (24), Hydration Bag with Straw, Water Purification Tablets (20), Full Hygiene Kit and More
+- FOOD + WATER + HYGIENE INCLUDED: 3600 Calorie Food Bars with 5 Yr Shelf Life, Water Pouches (24), Water Purification Tablets (20), Full Hygiene Kit and More

 This 3-day kit aims to make emergencies livable and safer with the addition of food, water, and tools to help access heat and shelter.
 It’s an “earthquake” bag, but it’s also an ideal bug-out bag for almost any scenario.